dalesgit/wiki-vim/pages/pacific-cruise-itinerary.md

 * Apr 27, 2025 at 7am Seattle, Washington, US
 * March 16 Departs 5pm DAY 1 - AUCKLAND, NEW ZEALAND
 * March 17 In Port - 8am to 5pm DAY 2 - TAURANGA (ROTORUA), NEW ZEALAND
-* DAY 3 - NAPIER, NEW ZEALAND March 18 In Port - 12am to 6pm
+* March 18 - NAPIER, NEW ZEALAND March 18 In Port - 12am to 6pm
 * March 19 In Port - 10am to 6pm DAY 4 - WELLINGTON, NEW ZEALAND
 * March 20 In Port - 8am to 5pm DAY 5 - PICTON, NEW ZEALAND
 * March 21 In Port - 8am to 5pm DAY 6 - LYTTELTON (CHRISTCHURCH), NEW ZEALAND